 Here is a link to a sample public records request.

 The MCOs are bound by NC General Statute, Chapter 132 and must allow you to examine any requested documents within a reasonable time.

 Use the FOIA to get answers!

-Posted on January 7, 2016, in "Single State Agency", 1915 b/c Waiver, Access to Care, Accountability, Agency, Behavioral health, DHHS, Division of Medical Assistance, EastPointe, Gordon & Rees, Health Care Providers and Services, Knicole Emanuel, Managed Care, MCO, Medicaid, Medicaid Advocate, Medicaid Attorney, Medicaid Providers, NC, North Carolina, Provider Medicaid Contracts, Tax Dollars, Taxes, Taxpayers, Transparency and tagged Access to Care, Accountability, Canupp, Closed Network, DHHS, Division of Medical Assistance, EastPOinte, Embezzlement, Federal Funds, FOIA, Freedom of Information Act, Health care, Health care provider, Managed care, Managed Care Organizations, MCO, Medicaid, Medicaid embezzlement, Medicaid recipients, Medicaid Services, NC Medicaid, North Carolina, North Carolina Department of Health and Human Services, Public Records Request, reductions and denials, State funds, Tax Dollars, Taxpayers, Taxpayors, termination of Medicaid contracts.
+Posted on January 7, 2016, in "Single State Agency", 1915 b/c Waiver, Access to Care, Accountability, Agency, Behavioral health, Division of Medical Assistance, EastPointe, Health Care Providers and Services, Knicole Emanuel, Managed Care, MCO, Medicaid, Medicaid Advocate, Medicaid Attorney, Medicaid Providers, NC, NC DHHS, North Carolina, Provider Medicaid Contracts, Tax Dollars, Taxes, Taxpayers, Transparency and tagged Access to Care, Accountability, Canupp, Closed Network, Division of Medical Assistance, EastPOinte, Embezzlement, Federal Funds, FOIA, Freedom of Information Act, Health care, Health care provider, Managed care, Managed Care Organizations, MCO, Medicaid, Medicaid embezzlement, Medicaid recipients, Medicaid Services, NC DHHS, NC Medicaid, North Carolina, North Carolina Department of Health and Human Services, Public Records Request, reductions and denials, State funds, Tax Dollars, Taxpayers, Taxpayors, termination of Medicaid contracts.
 Bookmark the permalink.
 3 Comments.